authzforce/fiware/doc/UserAndProgrammersGuide.rst

       </Attributes> ...
      </Request>

-  Below is the equivalent of the previous Request in a form that is accepted by a ``-strict`` request filter (no duplicate Attribute):
+  Below is the equivalent of the previous Request in a form that is accepted by a ``-strict`` request preprocessor (no duplicate Attribute):

   .. code-block:: xml
      :linenos: